High performance numerical platform for Hamiltonian systems

 The symplectic Euler method (first order) and the leapfrog method (second order) in spite of their poor accuracy are among the most acclaimed SIs, and are often used without the users' awareness of the symplectic properties.

-Regardless of the accuracy, as long the Hamiltonian is sufficiently smooth, the Hamiltonian as well as other qualitative physical properties of dynamical systems are preserved throughout the numerical integration as suggested in the demo (left mouse to start simulation):
+The Hamiltonian is one of the qualitative physical properties of autonomous dynamical systems that is preserved throughout the numerical integration (see demo, left mouse to start simulation):

 $$H = f(p,q,t)$$ for any sufficiently smooth function f.
-Finally, SIs while possibly waiving some symplectic properties, can have their use extended to a wide range of differential equations such as ordinary differential equations that may not be governed by a Hamiltonian.Zymplectic is a numerical engine for simulating any separable, non-separable, autonomous and non-autonomous Hamiltonian systems.
+Finally, SIs while possibly waiving some symplectic properties, can have their use extended to a wide range of differential equations such as ordinary differential equations that may not be governed by a Hamiltonian.//example implementation of Hénon-Heiles system

 const double lambda = 1.0;